 We know that both parties turn up the zero-sum rhetoric when it benefits them (Davidai & Ongis, 2019).
 But is one side thinking more zero-sum than the other?
 Do Trump supporters hold a more zero-sum view of society?
 And is Trump a trigger for these zero-sum perceptions?
 These are the questions we set out to answer in this series of studies.

-We had 400 people from Amazon Mechanical Turk participate in a survey measuring their zero-sum beliefs about society, political party affiliation, support for President Trump, and zero-sum perceptions of a political action that was experimentally randomized as President Trump’s or the Federal Reserve’s.
+We had 400 people from Amazon Mechanical Turk participate in a survey experiment on June 2, 2020.
+The survey measured participants zero-sum beliefs about society, their political party affiliation, support for President Trump, and zero-sum perceptions of a political action that was experimentally randomized as President Trump’s or the Federal Reserve’s.
 All survey items were measured on a 1-7 scale.

-The zero-sum beliefs scale asked respondents to rate their level of agreement or disagreement with statements like “Life is so devised that when somebody gains, others have to lose” and “If someone gets richer, it means that somebody else gets poorer” (Różycka-Tran & Wojciszke, 2015).
+To measure participants' zero-sum beliefs, we used the zero-sum beliefs scale (Różycka-Tran & Wojciszke, 2015), asking respondents to rate their level of agreement or disagreement with statements like “Life is so devised that when somebody gains, others have to lose” and “If someone gets richer, it means that somebody else gets poorer” (1-7 scale).

 The Trump experiment consisted of the following scenario [control condition in brackets]:

 “President Donald Trump [The Federal Reserve] is trying to keep interest rates as low as possible to encourage spending.
 Based on this information, to what extent do you agree or disagree with the following statements?”